Leader Preference for Different Forms of Power Test

 4/10

-Sanction-Based Power (SP)
+Sanction-Based Power (SBP)

 This scale measures how much a leader prefers using punishments and restrictions (sanctions) to influence subordinates.